romdotdog/as-tral/README.md

 const input = blackbox("The quick brown fox jumped over the lazy dog.".repeat(10));

-// our string here must be a compile time constant. bench("string split", () => {
+// our string here must be a compile time constant.
+// open an issue if you'd like to see this constraint lifted. bench("string split", () => {
     // this function body will be run many times.
     // we must make sure our compiler won't throw away the computation,